kkhuong/HostCP/README.md

 - `sudo chown -R :rvm /usr/local/rvm`  # do this everytime you instlled a new ruby version also do `gem install rails`
 - ** We acknowledge that this is a very insecure world since any customer can simply wipe out the entire ruby directory.
 However this will ensure it works for now.
 As a counter measure, we will require a photocopy of the customer's photo id or passport before letting them have shell access for one hour.

+We are trying to make this installation generic for all OS and simpler.
 To-Do
 -----
-- [ ] Update `install-dependencies.sh` to copy user default files to `/etc/skel`
+- [X] Update `install-dependencies.sh` to copy user default files to `/etc/skel`
 - [ ] Throw away C++ code
 - [ ] Create new Rails app
 - [ ] Install Postgres SQL.
 Setup the database and have the Rails app make use of that
-- [ ] Update Travis CI configuration to reflect our changes
+- [ ] ~~Update Travis CI configuration to reflect our changes~~
 - [ ] Get the app to take in simple commands to create new Unix user
 - [ ] Write a simple test to check if number of users is 1 after the first insert
-- [ ] Update Travis CI configuration to reflect our changes
+- [ ] ~~Update Travis CI configuration to reflect our changes~~
-- [X] Learn how to work with sockets to open up a port
+- [X] ~~Learn how to work with sockets to open up a port~~
+- [ ] Figure out how to have multiple version PHP support
+- [ ] Possibly generalize installation for all OS
+- [ ] Demo app for every version programming language

 Development Process